Azurixa/ComingSoon_Template/README.md

 # CommingSoon_Template
+>by Mateusz Ożóg

-Comming Soon one page with builded in timer!
+Comming Soon one page with builded in timer (soon)!

+*Part of coding as fast as possible challenge!*